skip-mev/skip-go-app/README.md

 - lint sources: `npm run lint`
 - build production bundle: `npm run build`
 - run production server: `npm run start` (must run `build` first)
+- run dev server in https `npm run dev:https`

 ## Testing

 `npm run test` will run the unit tests.
 `npm run test:e2e` will run the automated end-to-end tests.
 Make sure you have `WORD_PHRASE_KEY=""`(12 word phrase key) in your `.env` file.
 This will be used to importing the wallet and perform the tests.

+if you want to test prax wallet/penumbra, you need to run dev server in https `npm run dev:https` and set `APP_URL=https://localhost:3000` in your `.env` file.

 ## Contributing